FireInsidE-fie/CA_fullStackEngineerPath/README.md

-A repository to post various work done while doing the Full Stack Engineer career path on CodeAcademy.
+A repository to post various all the notable work I did while doing the Full Stack Engineer career path on CodeAcademy.